tobbawi/Rowing-Machine-BLE-Client/README.md

-# Virtufit Ultimate Pro 2i Rowing Client
+# Virtufit Ultimate Pro 2i Rowing Client + Upload to Strava

 This project is a simple client designed to connect to a Virtufit Ultimate Pro 2i rowing machine and upload rowing results to Strava.
 The client uses the latest Bluetooth FTMS (Fitness Machine Service) standards to ensure compatibility and accurate data transfer.